 One of the most essential ingredients of human existence is fear.
 Immersed in pitch darkness, the audience having absolute no vision of perception, discovers Jesus’ mental fight against the fear and winning the battle at the end, enabling him to reach a peaceful state of mind.
 The work is being performed in complete darkness in a black-box theatre, allowing it’s audience to experience a new way of listening without any sense of visual input.
 The only sense that functions in in the room is hearing.

+Enigma is written for voice, chamber ensemble and live electronics, inviting the audience to witness how Jesus’ inner self and his deepest thoughts progress in the mentally most challenging chapter of his mortal life.
 Enigma is a meditative, yet a heterogene collage of sound sculpture, a radical mixture of voice and instruments augmented by 3D audio design and surround sound effects, offering spheres of dramatic introspection.
-The finale lets the light emerge, none of the performers appear on the stage anymore.
+The finale lets the light emerge, none of the performers appear on the space anymore.
 The empty chairs and the remaining instruments in silence, resemble the disappearance of Jesus in a quiet, heaven-like dream, yet sadness of his missing existence surrounds the room.
-After the risen lights the darkroom turns into a white-box, where the performers reappear on the stage for the last time in bright white outfits.
+After the risen lights the darkroom turns into a white-box, where the performers reappear in the space.
 The Enigma no longer exists.

 The performances duration is approx. 80 minutes.